kimschles/quickleft-way/agile-cheatsheet.md

 When the project is complete, you should have a handoff meeting with the client to transfer ownership of the code to the client.

 Celebrate what you've built together and demonstrate the business value of the project.
-Reiterate the business goals we set out to accomplish, reflect on the journey you took together to get to this point.
+Reiterate the business goals we set out to accomplish and reflect on the journey you took together to get to this point.

 Come prepared with access keys, login credentials, server addresses and anything else that the client will need to manage their application.
 Have someone with access transfer ownership of the GitHub repository to the client before the end of the meeting.